anoma/namada-masp-indexer/README.md

 # 🟡 Namada MASP Indexer

-## Status

-- 🔧 - This project is a work in progress.
-- 🚧 - Functionality is not guaranteed at this stage.
-- ⚠️ - Use at your own risk.

 ##  About

 This repository, **Namada MASP Indexer**, is distinct from and incomparable to the similarly named [Namada Indexer](https://github.com/anoma/namada-indexer).